keiran-rowell/keiran-rowell.github.io/_posts/2023-06-14-nitrogen-fixation.md

 ---
 layout: post
 author: keiran
-title: "Nitrogen fixation, artificial lightning, bird poop, and how kudzu grew out of control"
+title: "Nitrogen fixation: artificial lightning, bird poop, and how kudzu grew out of control"
 subtitle: "How the Midwest was lost and where it got us"
 category: nitrogen-fixation
 tags: lightning Haber-Bosch guano nitrogenase kudzu